openstack-infra/publications/deck.rst

 .. figlet:: we do...
 .. container:: progressive

-  - implement technical services for the OpenStack community
+  - Implement technical services for the OpenStack community
-  - help improve software we use in many, many languages
+  - Help improve software we use in many, many languages
-  - create new solutions to fill in the gaps
+  - Create new solutions to fill in the gaps
-  - pioneer unprecedented software development workflows
+  - Pioneer unprecedented software development workflows
   - HAVE FUN

 Things Like